 A lire aussi

-The Confluence Sciences and Humanities Research Unit has made vulnerability a key focus of its explorations.
-A decision explained by the unit’s Director, Valérie Aubourg.
+The Confluence Sciences and Humanities Research Center has made vulnerability a key focus of its explorations.
+A decision explained by the center’s Director, Valérie Aubourg.

 Scientific research at UCLy has become a priority which has led to the creation of this Research Center made up of eight research teams.